massoncheg/forgejo-docs/docs/admin/command-line.md

    forgejo manager logging add file - Add a file logger

 USAGE:
-   forgejo manager logging add file command [command options]
+   forgejo manager logging add file [command options]

 COMMANDS:
    help, h  Shows a list of commands or help for one command